• Skip to secondary menu

 *This post contains affiliate links, see my discourse policy for more information.*

-I can honestly say that when I decided to homeschool I didn’t stop to think about the fact that I was going to have two have Austin’s two younger siblings at home with us.
+I can honestly say that when I decided to homeschool I didn’t stop to think about the fact that I was going to have Austin’s two younger siblings at home with us.
 I didn’t even factor in what to do with younger siblings while homeschooling.

 There are a lot of ways to include younger siblings